MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 ## <a name="subtype"></a>Sub Type
 The campaign sub type.

-This field is only applicable for campaigns of type *Shopping*, and will be empty for all other campaign types.
+This field is only applicable for campaigns with [Campaign Type](#campaigntype) set to *Shopping*, and will be empty for all other campaign types.

-We are introducing Cooperative campaigns during calendar year 2018 as a sub type of Microsoft Shopping Campaigns.
-More details about Cooperative campaigns are coming soon, and whether or not you plan to adopt Cooperative campaigns, you might need to make code changes if your application supports any Microsoft Shopping Campaigns.
+If the sub type is not set, the campaign is a standard Microsoft Shopping campaign.

-When you download campaigns and if the [Campaign Type](#campaigntype) field is set to *Shopping*, please also check the *Sub Type* of each campaign.
-If the *Sub Type* is not set then it is a standard Microsoft Shopping campaign.
-If the value is set to *ShoppingCoOperative*, the campaign is a Cooperative campaign with different requirements.
+If the sub type is set to *ShoppingSmartAds*, the campaign is a Microsoft Smart Shopping campaign.

+If the sub type is set to *ShoppingCoOperative*, the campaign is a Microsoft Shopping campaign with [Sponsored Products](https://help.ads.microsoft.com/#apex/3/en/60004/1).

 **Add:** Optional and not applicable for most campaign types.
-For Cooperative campaigns you must set the sub type to *ShoppingCoOperative*.
+For Microsoft [smart shopping campaigns](../guides/smart-shopping-campaigns.md) you must set the sub type to *ShoppingSmartAds*.
+For Microsoft Shopping campaign with [Sponsored Products](https://help.ads.microsoft.com/#apex/3/en/60004/1) you must set the sub type to *ShoppingCoOperative*.
 **Update:** Read-only
 **Delete:** Read-only